JennyL5/yformatics/higher/chemistry/natures-chemistry/esters-fats-and-oils/notes.md

 ## Esters

-Esters are created by reacting alcohols and carboxylic acids together and will make far more sense if you have read and understand the sections above.
+Esters are created by reacting alcohols and carboxylic acids together and will make far more sense if you have read and understood the sections above.
 These compounds have a functional group called the 'ester link' which, as the name suggests, is where the two compounds join.
 In order to free up those bonds from the saturated reactants, water is also created in the reaction from a hydroxyl group and a hydrogen.

 ![Ester link](ester_link.svg)